 Program provides transportation to the starting point of the trip/return to Sofia by public transport.

 - What is a “hut” in Bulgarian mountains?

 A hut is a small house built along the popular hiking routes, approximately according to a day hike’s distance.
 Tourists often just sleep in the huts and hike without tents.
-Inside there are usually many rooms with wooden bunk or two-level beds with blankets.
-There are snacks and soft drinks (Coca-Cola 0.5 liter costs 4 levs or about 2 euros).When the weather is very bad it is a good idea to stop for the night in the huts, the payment for the night is 10-12 levs.
+Inside there are usually many rooms with wooden bunks or two-level beds with blankets.
+There are snacks and soft drinks (Coca-Cola 0.5 liter costs 4 levs or about 2 euros).When the weather is very bad it is a good idea to stop for the night in the huts, the payment for a night is 10-12 levs.

 - How to reach the starting point of the tour?